Hi there, Annie.

-My two year old is out of control so I’m seeking help for my boy who will be 3 in April.
-I feel like he’s totally out of control and I have tried everything I can possibly think of to get him to change.
+My two-year-old is out of control, so I’m seeking help for my boy, who will be 3 in April.
+I feel like he’s totally out of control, and I have tried everything I can possibly think of to get him to change.
 It seems as though he spends most of his day in time out for things I’m constantly asking him not to do!
-The biggest issue we are having, is screeching and the top of his lungs, whether it be chasing the cat, responding to something we said, or just out of nowhere in the car.
+The biggest issue we are having is him screeching at the top of his lungs, whether it be chasing the cat, responding to something we said, or just out of nowhere in the car.

-The other major issue is his behaviour towards his sister.
-She is 7 months old and most of the time I’m terrified to turn my back on them in the same room for one minute.
+The other major issue is his behaviour toward his sister.
+She is 7 months old, and most of the time I’m terrified to turn my back on them in the same room for one minute.
 He plows her over.
 He jumps on her head.
 He tries to body slam her.
-He takes everything she touches away from her, hits her over the head with hockey sticks, kicks her in the face with boots on, tries to run over her with his tricycle and throws things at her.
+He takes everything she touches away from her, hits her over the head with hockey sticks, kicks her in the face with boots on, tries to run over her with his tricycle, and throws things at her.

-We send him for timeouts in the hallway for 2 minutes, have him apologize afterwords and get on with our day.
-We have tried screaming, asking nicely, redirecting him, and now finally spanking as we are at our wits end.
-He doesn’t listen to anything we say to him and everything is a constant battle.
+We put him in a 2 minute timeout in the hallway, have him apologize, and go about our business.
+We’ve tried screaming, asking nicely, redirecting him, and finally spanking him because we’ve had enough.
+He doesn’t listen to anything we say to him, and everything is a constant battle.

-It sounds as though you are having a rough time and that’s no fun for you or the children.
-Ok, here are my thoughts.
-I’m going to lay things out as clearly as I can for you and although this is blunt, I hope it will provide significant help.
+I’ll put things out as clearly as I can for you, and although this is blunt, I hope it will provide significant help.
 First, children do things for a reason.
-Whatever that reason is, it provides them with a compelling payback which further encourages that same kind of behaviour.
+Whatever that reason is, it provides them with a compelling payback, which further encourages that same kind of behaviour.
 You have lots of things going on here, and although a problem as complex as this is best dealt with through my behaviour intervention service, I’m going to try my best to answer piece by piece.

 Firstly, there’s the aggression your son shows toward his sister.
-This cannot be allowed to continue for obvious reasons.
+For obvious reasons, this cannot continue.
 This is not a stage or something that will get better with time.
 So, how do you deal with it?
-First you have to find out why he’s doing it.
+First, you have to find out why he’s doing it.
 What happens when he hurts his sister?
 My guess, even though I don’t know your family, is that he’s getting a massive reaction from you (and his sister to boot).
 I’d react if someone tried to run me over!
 That reaction is providing him with negative attention.
 After all, you will no doubt get mad, as will his sister.
 Look what’s happening here.
 He does something that upsets you, whereupon you get upset, which in turn gives him the payback he’s looking for, which in turn spurs him on to behave in a less than favourable way.
 In other words, you’re caught in a typical negative cycle.
 That’s problem number one.

 Then comes the way you’re dealing with it.
-You’ve said and I quote “we have tried screaming, asking nicely, redirecting him, and now finally spanking as we are at our wits end.”
-In other words, you’ve tried all of them and none of them have worked.
+“We tried screaming, asking nicely, redirecting him, and now spanking because we’re at our wits’ end,” you explained.
+In other words, you’ve tried all of them, and none of them have worked.
 Every time you react to something as a parent, you send a message.
 Let’s look at the messages you’re sending with each one of those responses.

 Redirecting: I’m going to nag you to get you to comply.
-All moms nag a bit but you want the motivation to do things to come from your child, not you, even beginning at this early stage.
+All moms nag a bit, but you want the motivation to do things to come from your child, not you, even at this early stage.

-Other than the obvious one, there are one or two things about the above, I’d like to point out.
-Two year old children are funny little people.
+Other than the obvious one, there are one or two things about the above that I’d like to point out.
+Two-year-old children are funny little people.
 Their behaviour is a direct consequence of how safe and secure they feel.
-What do I mean by safe?
-Well, safety to a two year old means that life is predictable and stable and he knows where his boundaries lie.
+What do I mean by “safe”?
+Well, safety to a two-year old means that life is predictable and stable, and he knows where his boundaries lie.
 How does that relate to the above?
 Now let’s look at those messages again in that light.

-Asking nicely: I’m trying to be respectful of you and get you to co-operate.
-This is good but it has it’s snags…we have to be very careful that this doesn’t morph in to will you PLEASE PLEASE be good!
+Asking nicely: I’m trying to be respectful of you and get you to cooperate.
+This is good, but it has some drawbacks.
+We must be careful that this does not devolve into “Will you please, please be good?”

 Spanking: You’re out of control!
 I don’t know what to do with you!
 Oops, there goes that boundary again.

 Most of the messages you are sending put your son in the driver’s seat, where he is not equipped to be.
-This affects how safe and secure he feels and hence dictates the behaviour you are getting.
+This affects how safe and secure he feels, which, in turn, dictates the behaviour you are getting.

-You also need to be careful about how you ask a two year old to do something.
-You can get rid of much of the defiance by how you phrase things.
-Instead of saying “Please come to the table.”
-Say “It’s time to come to the table.”
+You also need to be careful about how you ask a two-year-old to do something.
+You can get rid of much of the defiance by changing how you phrase things.
+Instead of saying, “Please come to the table.”
+Say, “It’s time to come to the table.”
 Why?
 Because although the difference between the two is very subtle, it introduces the option to be defiant with regard to doing as asked.
-If you phrase it as it being time to come to the table, simply because the food is there it takes ‘you’ out of the equation.
-There will be plenty of times as a mom that you need to make a stand but you can reduce those times simply by the way you talk to a little person.
+If you phrase it as it being time to come to the table, simply because the food is there, it takes “you” out of the equation.
+There will be plenty of times as a mom that you need to make a stand, but you can reduce those times simply by the way you talk to a little person.